SAP-archive/teched2020-IIS266/README.md

 **Your SAP Cloud ALM team**

 ## Important information
-In the exercises please ensure you use the Group number A or B and the user number ( between 1 and 40) that will be provided to you whenever you create entities such as Project
+In the exercises please ensure you use the Group number A or B and the user number ( between 1 and 40) that will be provided to you whenever you create entities such as Project.
+At the start of the exercise the instructors will advise you on your tenant details and logon details.

 ## Requirements